mnbl/basic-face-recognition/README.md

-## Pthon Facial Recognition System
+## Python Facial Recognition System
 Facial Recognition System using Python

 > This version is tested to work on Ubuntu 18.02 with Python 3.6.7